Drake singles discography

-In 2015, Drake released two mixtapes, If You're Reading This It's Too Late which became available for purchase in February and a surprise joint mixtape with Future, What a Time to Be Alive, which was released in September.
-Drake's fourth studio album Views was released in April 2016, once again debuting at number one in both the United States and Canada, while also debuting at number one in the United Kingdom where it became his first number one album.
-The album achieved huge commercial success, becoming the most popular release of 2016 in the US.
-The album included the singles "Hotline Bling", "One Dance", "Pop Style", "Controlla", and "Too Good", all of which peaked within the top 20 on the Billboard Hot 100 chart.
+Drake's fourth studio album Views was released in April 2016, and included the singles "Hotline Bling", "One Dance", "Pop Style", "Controlla", and "Too Good", all of which peaked within the top 20 on the Billboard Hot 100 chart.
 "One Dance" became the most successful single of Drake's career, becoming an international hit and peaking at number one in fifteen countries, including Canada, the US, and the UK, where it became his first number-one single.
 "One Dance" has since also become the third most played song on streaming media service Spotify, with over two billion individual streams.

-Drake's fifth studio album, Scorpion, was released in June 2018 and again debuted at number one in Canada and in the US.
-The album was certified platinum on the day it was released and became the first album to be streamed over one billion times in its release week.
-It sold 732,000 album-equivalent units, which included 160,000 pure album sales, making it the biggest first week of the year at the time.
-All 25 tracks on the album entered the Billboard Hot 100.
+Drake's fifth studio album, Scorpion, was released in June 2018; all 25 tracks on the album entered the Billboard Hot 100.
 The album was supported by six singles, including the number-one singles "God's Plan", "Nice for What", and "In My Feelings".
 In August 2018, Drake was featured on Travis Scott's single, "Sicko Mode", which reached number one on the Hot 100 four months later, but he was not credited as a featured artist.
-In August 2019, Drake released a compilation album titled Care Package.
 He released his seventh mixtape Dark Lane Demo Tapes, in May 2020, which spawned his seventh Hot 100 number-one single, "Toosie Slide".
 In March 2021, he released the extended play Scary Hours 2, which included his eighth Hot 100 chart-topper, "What's Next".
 In September 2021, Drake released his sixth studio album, Certified Lover Boy, in which he got his ninth number-one single on the Hot 100 with "Way 2 Sexy", which features Future and Young Thug.
 In May 2022, he was featured alongside Tems on Future's single, "Wait for U", which became his tenth number-one single.
 In June 2022, Drake released his seventh studio album, Honestly, Nevermind, from which he achieved his eleventh number-one single on the Hot 100 with "Jimmy Cooks", which features 21 Savage.
-In November 2022, Drake released a collaborative studio album with 21 Savage, Her Loss.
+In October 2023, Drake released his eighth studio album, For All the Dogs, from which he earned his twelfth and thirteenth number-one singles on the Hot 100 with "Slime You Out" and "First Person Shooter", which feature SZA and J. Cole, respectively.